-Indore Congress candidate backed out days after attempt to murder charge added to 17-year-old case
+Indore Congress candidate backed out days after attempt-to-murder charge added to 17-year-old case

 This is the first time that Indore, a bastion of the BJP, will have no Congress candidate in the fray in the Lok Sabha polls.

-The nomination of the party’s backup candidate, Moti Singh, was rejected due to incomplete information and technical errors, said Congress leaders.
+The nomination of the party’s backup candidate, Moti Singh, was rejected due to technical errors, said Congress leaders.
+Following Bam’s withdrawal, Singh approached the Indore High Court to have his nomination accepted but his petition was dismissed on Tuesday.

 Apart from Bam, eight other candidates have withdrawn their nomination.